learning2hash/learning2hash.github.io/resources.md

 - **[GLUE Benchmark](https://gluebenchmark.com/)**: The General Language Understanding Evaluation (GLUE) benchmark consists of a variety of natural language processing tasks that test a model's understanding of language.
 While not traditionally used for image hashing, it provides valuable challenges for text-based hashing techniques.

 ---
 Please, feel free to submit a [web form](contributing.markdown) to add more links in this page.
 As an Amazon Associate, this site earns from qualifying purchases made.
-This comes at no additional cost to you.  *(All Amazon links marked as “affiliate link.”)*
+Some of the links above may be affiliate links.
+This comes at no additional cost to you.